The present city of Hisar, one of the important cities of North India, is located

 seeds, cows, buffaloes, bullocks and sheep etc. and also to get good education.

-At present Hisar district consists of four tehsils and three Sub-tehsils.
+At present Hisar district consists of five tehsils and three Sub-tehsils.
 The tehsils

-are Hisar, Hansi, Narnaund and Adampur and sub tehsils are Barwala, Uklana and Bass.
+are Hisar, Hansi, Narnaund, Barwala and Adampur and sub tehsils are Balsamand, Uklana and Bass.

 Hisar is a divisional headquarter of the Divisional Commissioner and also the headquarter